 Your budget is the ruler by which you measure the project.
-In this video, Jennifer Bridges, PMP, explains how you can create a budget and manage expenditure for a successful completion of your project.
+In this video, Jennifer Bridges, PMP, explains how you can create a budget and manage expenditure for the successful completion of your project.

-While managing project finances may be her least favorite part of the project, Jennifer noted it was also the most important.
+While managing project finances maybe her least favorite part of the project, Jennifer noted it was also the most important.

-Her experience working at large organizations and on large projects, has taught her these four tips for managing a project budget:
+Her experience working at large organizations and on large projects has taught her these four tips for managing a project budget:

 - Defining the budget is documenting the budget